Gon3/Magellan-Aerospace-NY-Test/README.md

 ﻿# Magellan Aerospace Software Team Hiring Assignment

+#### One thing to take note of before you run the app:
+The connection string is stored inside `appsettings.json` (under the `ConnectionStrings` section, the `default` parameter), make sure you change it in order to to allow the API to be able to connect to your local postgre sql database.

 1. Create a PostgreSQL script that does the following
     * Create a database called `Part`
     * Create a table named `item` in the `Part` database with the specification below